Political ideologies in the United States: 21st century

 After the September 11 attacks, neoconservatism became a dominant force in the conservative movement, and conservatives supported the Bush Doctrine, a foreign policy principle that encouraged foreign military involvement as the Bush administration pursued the war on terror.
 The peace movement subsequently resurged in the United States in response to the War in Afghanistan and the Iraq War.
 In the years following the September 11 attacks, a distinct form of patriotism developed based on American values, democracy promotion, and nationality derived from principle.
-Following the end of the Cold War, the focus of American anticommunism shifted to China as it became a world power.
+Following the end of the Cold War, the focus of American anti-communism shifted to China as it became a world power.

 The early-21st century saw the emergence or reemergence of several social issues as subjects of political debate.
-Liberals increasingly expressed support for LGBT rights (including same-sex marriage) while support conservatives predominantly expressed opposition to LGBT rights.
+Liberals increasingly expressed support for LGBT rights (including same-sex marriage) while conservatives predominantly expressed opposition to LGBT rights.
+Among young single women, the percentage of them identifying as liberal increased from about 15 percent in the early 1980s to 32 percent in the 2020s.
+The past decade has seen single young men move slightly to the right and single young women move significantly to the left, meaning that the ideological divide between the sexes is widening.
 Illegal immigration became more prominent as a political issue, with liberals advocating pluralism and conservatives advocating nativism.
 The COVID-19 pandemic in 2020 became a political issue in which liberals supported COVID-19 lockdowns and the use of face masks while conservatives opposed such measures and considered the pandemic a non-issue.